A topological source of quantum light: Abstract

 \section{Abstract}

-Spontaneous parametric processes such as down conversion (SPDC) and four-wave mixing (SFWM) have long been the common route to generate correlated photon pairs for quantum communications and quantum information processing.
-These spontaneous processes are mediated by vacuum fluctuations of the electromagnetic field.
-Therefore, by manipulating the electromagnetic mode structure, for example, using nanophotonic structures, one can engineer the spectrum of generated photons.
-However, such manipulations are susceptible to fabrication disorders which are ubiquitous in nanophotonic systems.
-Here, for the first time, we experimentally demonstrate topologically robust spectral engineering of photon pairs generated using SFWM.
-Specifically, we show efficient and spectrally confined generation of correlated photons in a topological band.
-Furthermore, we show that the topological robustness of this system manifests as a robustness in the spectral correlations of generated photons.
-Our results could pave the way for topologically robust on-chip quantum information processing.
+Quantum light sources are characterized by their distinctive statistical distribution of photons.
+For example, single photons and correlated photon pairs exhibit antibunching and reduced variance in the number distribution that is impossible with classical light \cite{Shields2007, Eisaman2011}.
+Most common realizations of quantum light sources have relied on spontaneous parametric processes such as down-conversion (SPDC) and four-wave mixing (SFWM) \cite{Eisaman2011}.
+These processes are mediated by vacuum fluctuations of the electromagnetic field.
+Therefore, by manipulating the electromagnetic mode structure, for example, using nanophotonic systems, one can engineer the spectrum of generated photons \cite{Sharping2006, Clemmen2009, Fortsch2013, Davanco2012, Kumar2014}.
+However, such manipulations are susceptible to fabrication disorders which are ubiquitous in nanophotonic systems and lead to device-to-device variations in the spectrum of generated photons \cite{Topolancik2007, Mookherjea2008, Sapienza2010, Spring2017}.
+Here, we demonstrate topologically robust mode engineering of the electromagnetic vacuum fluctuations and implement a nanophotonic quantum light source where the spectrum of generated photons is robust against fabrication disorders.
+Specifically, we use the topological edge states to achieve an enhanced and robust generation of correlated photon pairs using SFWM and show that they outperform their topologically-trivial counterparts.
+We demonstrate the non-classical nature of our source using conditional antibunching of photons which confirms that we have realized a robust source of heralded single photons.
+Such topological effects, which are unique to bosonic systems, could pave the way for the development of robust quantum photonic devices.